Why you feel exhausted after a day of studying (even If you’ve been sitting all day)

 - The feeling that you should always be studying or doing something useful

 It’s like having 20 apps open on your phone.
 Even when you’re not actively using them, they drain your battery in the background.
-By the end of the day, your mental energy bar hits zero — and choosing something on Netflix feels weirdly hard.
+By the end of the day, your mental energy bar hits zero — and even choosing something on Netflix feels weirdly hard.

 Your brain wasn’t designed for this

-We, weren’t made for endless screen time and digital overload.
+We weren’t made for endless screen time and digital overload.
 Our brains were built to move, explore, and connect with real people — not to sit through hours of lectures, online notes, and blue light.
 So even when our bodies feel “rested,” our minds are still racing.
 That’s why mental tiredness hits differently: we’re restless, wired, and exhausted all at once.

 Looking for student accommodation in the UK?